Muhammadu Buhari: Nigeria's converted democrat comes back from the brink

 That ability to mobilize his base proved to be crucial in carrying him to victory.

 “One good term deserves another,” said one of Buhari’s campaign billboards.
-His victory suggests that, despite the travails of his first term, enough voters agreed with that message.
+Despite the travails of his first term, enough voters agreed with that message.

 Editing by James Macharia and Giles Elgood